7 Aspects of Photo Editing That Web Designers Need to Master

 No matter what kind of client you have, they will want to be consistent in their imagery and branding.
 This may feel like a bit of a pain, but it’s actually good news for you.
 Technology has become advanced enough to allow filters to move beyond the basic photo editing tools that Instagram offered to photo editing tools that are powerful enough to use professionally.

 One quick way to ensure that you’re giving your clients content consistent branding is by using preset filters.
-These filters can be created once and then applied, again and again, ensuring that all of the photos for your client’s website look and feel the same while saving you time and energy.
-Filtertune is one example of an app that allows you to not only create your own filters but also browse existing filters for inspiration.
+These filters can be created once and then applied again and again, ensuring that all of the photos for your client’s website look and feel the same while saving you time and energy.
+Filtertune is one example of an app that allows you to create your own filters and browse existing filters for inspiration.

 Most photo editors know how important it is to increase the saturation of photos.
 Casual Instagrammers know that bringing saturation adds a level of intensity, warmth, and color to a photo.
 However, web designers know that saturation plays an important role in both directions.
 Sometimes adding saturation is necessary.
 Sometimes removing it is more important.
 Either way, the saturation levels of a photo affect the mood and energy the photo brings to a client’s website.